Roseanne Barr: Health problems

 In the mid-1990s, Barr had multiple cosmetic surgeries performed, such as a breast reduction, tummy tuck, and a nose job.
-During the late 1990s she had gastric bypass surgery.
+During the late 1990s, she had gastric bypass surgery.

 In 1994, Roseanne announced that she had dissociative identity disorder caused by childhood abuse.
 She had personalities named Baby, Cindy, Evangelina, Fucker, Heather, Joey, Kevin, Nobody, Somebody, and Susan as well as her main personality, Roseanne.
-By 2001, her personalities had mostly fused into one personality after ten years of hard work.
+By 2001, she claimed the personalities had mostly fused into one after 10 years of therapy.

 In 2015, Barr revealed she had been diagnosed with both macular degeneration and glaucoma, and thus was gradually losing her eyesight and expected to eventually go blind.
-She consumed medical marijuana to decrease her high intraocular pressure - a feature of these diseases.
+She consumed medical marijuana to decrease her high intraocular pressure (a feature of the diseases).
 Barr later revealed that she was misdiagnosed and that her vision problem is really due to a mole resting behind her eye, which could be corrected through surgery.
 In November 2018, Barr was said to have had a heart attack, but she later stated on social media that she was not experiencing any medical issues.

 Controversies

 Hitler photoshoot

-Barr elicited criticism in July 2009 when she posed as Adolf Hitler in a feature for the satirical Jewish publication Heeb magazine, called "That Oven Feelin'".
+Barr elicited criticism in July 2009 when she posed as Adolf Hitler in a feature for the satirical Jewish publication Heeb magazine called "That Oven Feelin'".
 The Nazi theme was her suggestion, and featured her with a Hitler mustache and swastika arm-band, holding a tray of burnt gingerbread man cookies the article referred to as "burnt Jew cookies".
 The magazine's publisher, Josh Neuman, said the photos were taken for satire and were not done for shock value.
 Barr, who is Jewish, said she was "making fun of Hitler, not his victims".
 Fox News TV host Bill O'Reilly was highly critical of her for "mocking the Holocaust" and Extra's Mario Lopez stated "Come on, Roseanne.
 Hitler jokes are never funny."
 The revival of her show in March 2018 caused the photos to resurface on social media and renewed mentions of the incident in the Jewish magazine The Forward and the Los Angeles Times, among others.

 Zimmerman and Parkland shooting tweets

 In 2014, the parents of George Zimmerman, the man known for fatally shooting Trayvon Martin, filed a lawsuit against Barr for tweeting their home address and phone number in 2012.
-Zimmerman's parents allege that Barr sought to "cause a lynch mob to descend" on their home.
+Zimmerman's parents alleged that Barr sought to "cause a lynch mob to descend" on their home.
 In August 2015, summary judgment was granted in favor of Barr.

 In late March 2018, Barr tweeted about a conspiracy theory involving David Hogg, a survivor of the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
 The conspiracy theory falsely claimed that Hogg gave a Nazi salute at a March for Our Lives rally on March 24.
 Barr later deleted her tweet.